seanemoon/syl/README.md

 I used `Raspberry Pi Imager` to install the most recent version of the 64-bit Raspberry Pi OS.

+> [!TIP]
+> I expected SSH to work out-of-the-box, but unfortunately I had to connect my Pi up to
+> a display and use the GUI to enable SSH service.
+I also enabled I2C and SPI service which
+> may have been necessary for the `ReSpeaker 2-Mics Pi Hat`.

 #### Kernel Version

 ```